 Student safety guide for Indian students in Ireland

 Stay safe.
-Follow these safety tips while staying in Canada
+Follow these safety tips while staying in Ireland

 Consistently ranking in the top 10 countries in Global Peace Index of 2018* and 2017*, Ireland is one of the friendliest and safest destinations for Indian students.
 Also, Irish universities pay extreme attention to the safety of their students on campus.
 As an international student, you’ll have access to various points of contacts for any kind of emergency.
 Don’t worry, 24-hour security is provided at most campuses.
 Having said that, it is important to take some precautions to remain on the safer side.